mlmargotto/DecSecOpsTools/docs/_posts/2012-07-13-how-hackers-get-passwords.md

 * **Password Guessing** involves systematically attempting to use passwords on a live system.
 Many modern systems will temporarily lock out the user account or block the source of the guessing attack if too many attempts are made too frequently.
 * **Password Cracking** uses a password file that may have been extracted from a system by some sort of hacking attack.
-Because the passwords are encrypted (hashed) in the file, <em>cracking </em> involves systematically encrypting a password guess to see if the hash of the guess matches the actual password’s hash.
+Because the passwords are encrypted (hashed) in the file, _cracking _ involves systematically encrypting a password guess to see if the hash of the guess matches the actual password’s hash.
 Unlike password guessing, password cracking software can attempt several hundred passwords a second.

 It typically is not too hard for the attacker to figure out the encryption algorithm based on the length of the hash among other things.
 This task is